kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 ### solution 2

-remove those valid resources list in help messages, and add a dedicated command from fetch resources/shortcuts, and tell user use `kubectl new-command` to check what kind of valid resouces they can use.
+Remove those valid resources list in help messages, and add a dedicated command to fetch resources/shortcuts, like `kubectl api-resources` similiar to `kubectl api-versions` or we could extend `api-versions` to support that, then tell user use `kubectl api-resources` to check what kind of valid resouces they can use.
  ```
 ➜  ~ kubectl get -h
 Display one or many resources.

-You can use `kubectl new-command` to check valid resource types server provided.
+You can use `kubectl api-resources` to check valid resource types server provided.

 ...
 ```